nguyengiabach1201/melanoma-dection/README.md

 Detect early-stage of skin cancer

 ## Dataset
-I used a dataset on Kaggle which you can find [here](https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images)
+I used a dataset on Kaggle which you can find [here](https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images).

 ## Training
 I created 2 versions for the training.
-Use can use Kaggle to train this model or download and use your own PC (but I think you should you Kaggle because of its durability and convenience)
+Use can use Kaggle to train this model or download and use your own PC (but I think you should you Kaggle because of its durability and convenience).

 ## Using
 Download the `model1` folder and run `main.py` with the following struct: